 - submit the university application form and fee.

-- provide transcripts from all previous institutions of higher education.
+- request official transcripts from all previous institutions of higher education.

-- complete a test of English language proficiency if English is not the first language.
+- provide results of a test of English language proficiency if English is not the first language.

 Applications are reviewed by faculty who look for indications of a high probability of success.